NeniEmSu/ModernPortfolio-Neniemsu/README.md

 # ModernPortfolio-Neniemsu

 This was my first portfolio Site project after that on codepen that is.
-I followed the instructions from Travacy media to make this and i realy loved making it.\
+I followed the instructions from Travacy Media to make this and i really loved making it.

 Currently live on www.neniemsu.com